 Generally, if the bidder obtains a majority of the target company's shares through a tender offer or exchange offer, then following completion of the offer, the bidder will acquire all of the equity interests in the target company by merging the acquisition subsidiary with the target company.
 (As indicated in the response to question 2.15, shareholder approval requirements vary depending on the state of incorporation of the target company and the target company's certificate of incorporation.)
-In most states (including Delaware), if a bidder owns fewer than 90% of the shares of a company following the completion of the offer, then the merger can only be accomplished through a vote of the target company shareholders, unless the parties agree in the merger agreement to permit the bidder to use a "short-form merger" to acquire the remaining target company shares following the completion of a tender offer in the circumstances described below.
-If a short-form merger is not available, then the bidder will effect a long-form merger to obtain 100% control of the target company.
-This will require that a proxy statement be prepared, cleared with the SEC and mailed to the target company's shareholders, a process that generally takes two to three months.

-Depending on the state of incorporation of the target company, if following the completion of an offer, a bidder owns at least 90% of the shares of the target company, then a short-form merger can be effected by the bidder promptly following consummation of the offer without a vote of the target company shareholders by filing a certificate of merger with the secretary of state in the state in which the surviving company is incorporated.
+Depending on the state of incorporation of the target company, if, following the completion of an offer, a bidder owns at least 90% of the shares of the target company, then a shortform merger can be effected by the bidder promptly following consummation of the offer without a vote of the target company shareholders by filing a certificate of merger with the Secretary of State in the state in which the surviving company is incorporated.
 Delaware permits, in certain circumstances, the use of a short-form merger if the bidder owns a sufficient number of shares to approve the merger (typically a majority of the outstanding shares) following the completion of the offer.
 Two-step merger agreements (providing for a merger following the completion of a tender offer) may include a "top-up option", which allows an acquirer that has completed an offer to purchase additional shares from the target company to get to the ownership percentage necessary to complete a short-form merger.
-However, given the availability of short-form mergers following tender offers in which the bidder owns less than 90% of the outstanding target shares, the use of top-up options has decreased significantly.
+However, since the adoption of statutes, like Delaware's, permitting short-form mergers following tender offers in which the bidder owns less than 90% of the outstanding target shares, the use of top-up options has decreased significantly.